gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With these features Tooling API clients can provide a more complete IDE integration.
 Buildship will make use of them very soon.

+### Upgrade of BND library used by OSGi plugin

+The OSGi plugin now uses the version 3.2.0 of the BND library.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.